NatuurkundePracticumAmsterdam/ESP/Modulation_and_demodulation.md

 ---
 A modulated light source
 ```
-- We will investigate a LIA set up according to the general diagram of figure 9.12.
+- We will investigate a LIA set up according to the general diagram of {numref}`fig:Mod12`.
 We will not include an optical setup so that part can be left out.
 Before you investigate the circuit experimentally first derive what signals you expect to observe.
 Use
 $
 \begin{split}
 \\